Skip to main content

 3.2.2 CERTIFICATE TYPE

-The attribute CertificateType refers to the type of the certificate the BPN is certified for.
-This data model is generic and currently supports, but is not limited to, the following list of certificate types.
-Additional certificate types will be validated in the future, and others may already be compatible with this generic model:
+The attribute CertificateType refers to the type of the certificate the BPNBPN A BPN is the unique identifier of a partner within Catena-X. is certified for.
+This data model is generic and currently supports, but is not limited to, the following list of certificate types:

 • IATF 16949 (International Automotive Task Force) is a standard that defines the requirements for a quality management system in the automotive industry.